A go-to option for many people who want to check if an email was opened is to request a read receipt.

 FAQs

-Yes - with email tracking tools like Mailtrack, you can often see when your message was opened.
+Yes - with email tracking tools like Mailtrack, you can often get a notification when your message was opened.
 But don’t forget: privacy features may block this.

 How Do I Request a Read Receipt in Outlook or Gmail?